86Box/docs/settings/ports.rst

   * The *Unidirectional / LapLink* cable transmits 8-bit and receives 5-bit data, following the simple cross-over wiring supported by many PC-to-PC connection software, including MS-DOS Interlnk, Windows Direct Cable Connection and PLIP.
   * The *Bidirectional* cable transmits and receives 8-bit data with no control/status lines.
   * The *DirectParallel FAST* cable is backwards compatible with the LapLink cable and adds support for faster bidirectional and ECP modes on Windows Direct Cable Connection.

+* **File:** write all outgoing data to a file on the host system.

+  * Raw data is written to the file, without the document separation and page formatting performed by the **Generic Text Printer**.

 * **Loopback Plug:** a parallel plug with pins wired together in a specific manner, for use with diagnostic software.